Vimmy Bhatt

-Life And career
+Life and career

 Vimmy was a Semi Finalist in the Femina Miss India Beauty Contest, 2002.
-She made her Television Debut by landing the role of 'Jwala' in the TV Series Dharti Ka Veer Yodha Prithviraj Chauhan in 2006, broadcast on Star Plus In 2013, Bhatt starred as a differently abled character (Shikha) in the short film "SPEECHLESS" by team postmasters, following the success of which, in 2016, she made her feature film debut with the Gujarati film Hardik Abhinandan, she followed it up with a starring role in the 2018 short film "BLINK" which was nominated for "Best International Short Film" & "Best Science Fiction Short" at the Philip K. Dick Science Fiction Film Festival (2019).
+She made her Television Debut by landing the role of 'Jwala' in the TV Series Dharti Ka Veer Yodha Prithviraj Chauhan in 2006, broadcast on Star Plus In 2013, Bhatt starred as a disabled character (Shikha) in the short film "SPEECHLESS" by team postmasters, following the success of which, in 2016, she made her feature film debut with the Gujarati film Hardik Abhinandan, she followed it up with a starring role in the 2018 short film "BLINK" which was nominated for "Best International Short Film" & "Best Science Fiction Short" at the Philip K. Dick Science Fiction Film Festival (2019).

 Vimmy's upcoming Gujarati feature films are AASHA and BETI which were scheduled for a 2021 release.

 Aside from Films and TV Series, Bhatt has appeared in video ad campaigns for Chevrolet(2013), Indian Tea Brands & print ad campaigns for Shoppers Stop, besides penning editorials and conceptual articles for New Woman (magazine).